metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->server_reserveSigningKey( 'did:...' );
 ```

-Reserve a repo signing key for account creation.
+Reserve a repo signing key, for use with account creation.
+Necessary so that a DID PLC update operation can be
+constructed during an account migration.
+Public and does not require auth; implemented by PDS.
+NOTE: this endpoint may
+change when full account migration is implemented.

 Expected parameters include:

 - `did`

-    The did to reserve a new did:key for.
+    The DID to reserve a key for.

 On success, a public signing key in the form of a did:key is returned.